open-sauced/intro/contributing/i18n-guidelines.md

 You can name this file anything _except_ `CONTRIBUTING.md`.
 For example: `contributing-jp.md`.

-Put these guidelines in the `contributing` folder at the root.
-Then, add the link to the contributing guidelines in the "[🤝 Contributing](../README.md#-contributing)" section on the root README as below:
+Put the file in the `contributing` folder at the root.
+Then, add the link to it in the "[🤝 Contributing](../README.md#-contributing)" section on the root README as below:

 ```markdown
 - For information on how to contribute to this translations repository, check out our [Translations Contributing Guidelines](LINK-TO-YOUR-CONTRIBUTING-FILE).